alisdt/online_experiments_course/index.rst

 Online Experiments with jsPsych
 ===============================

 Welcome to Online Experiments!

+<mark>This course is being updated to use jsPsych 7.1!<br>
+Currently, materials up to and including section 02 are up to date.</mark>

 Please start with section 00, "About this course".

 .. toctree::
    :maxdepth: 2